Development and Testing of New Candidate Psoriatic Arthritis Screening Questionnaires Combining Optimal Questions From Existing Tools

-Objective: Several questionnaires have been developed to screen for psoriatic arthritis (PsA) but head to head studies have found limitations.
+Several questionnaires have been developed to screen for psoriatic arthritis (PsA), but head-to-head studies have found limitations.
 This study aimed to develop new questionnaires encompassing the most discriminative questions from existing instruments.

-Methods: Data from the CONTEST study, a head to head comparison of three existing questionnaires, were used to identify items with a Youden's index of ≥0.1.
-These were combined using four approaches: CONTEST- simple additions of questions; CONTESTw- weighting using logistic regression; CONTESTjt- addition of a joint manikin and CONTESTtree- additional questions identified by CART analysis.
-These candidate questionnaires were tested in independent datasets.
+Data from the CONTEST study, a head-to-head comparison of 3 existing questionnaires, were used to identify items with a Youden index score of ≥0.1.
+These were combined using 4 approaches: CONTEST (simple additions of questions), CONTESTw (weighting using logistic regression), CONTESTjt (addition of a joint manikin), and CONTESTtree (additional questions identified by classification and regression tree [CART] analysis).
+These candidate questionnaires were tested in independent data sets.

-Results: 12 individual questions with a Youden's index of ≥0.1 were identified but 4 of these were excluded due to duplication and redundancy.
-Weighting for two of these questions, was included in CONTESTw.
-Receiver operating characteristic (ROC) curve analysis showed that involvement in six joint areas on the manikin was predictive of PsA for inclusion in CONTESTjt.
+Twelve individual questions with a Youden index score of ≥0.1 were identified, but 4 of these were excluded due to duplication and redundancy.
+Weighting for 2 of these questions was included in CONTESTw.
+Receiver operating characteristic (ROC) curve analysis showed that involvement in 6 joint areas on the manikin was predictive of PsA for inclusion in CONTESTjt.
 CART analysis identified a further 5 questions for inclusion in CONTESTtree.
-CONTESTtree was not significant on ROC analysis and discarded.
-The other three were significant in all datasets, although CONTESTw was slightly inferior to the others in the validation datasets.
-Potential cut points for referral are discussed.
+CONTESTtree was not significant on ROC curve analysis and discarded.
+The other 3 questionnaires were significant in all data sets, although CONTESTw was slightly inferior to the others in the validation data sets.
+Potential cut points for referral were also discussed.

-Conclusion: Of four candidate questionnaires combining existing discriminatory items to identify psoriatic arthritis in people with psoriasis three were found to be significant on ROC analysis.
-Testing in independent datasets identifies two questionnaires: CONTEST and CONTESTjt that should be pursued for further prospective testing. © 2014 American College of Rheumatology.
+Of 4 candidate questionnaires combining existing discriminatory items to identify PsA in people with psoriasis, 3 were found to be significant on ROC curve analysis.
+Testing in independent data sets identified 2 questionnaires (CONTEST and CONTESTjt) that should be pursued for further prospective testing.